 In 1809 Lachlan Macquarie sailed for New South Wales aboard the stores ship Dromedary, to begin his term as Governor of the colony.
-In 1821 the Dromedary sailed from Sydney to England carrying Commissioner John Bigge.
+In 1821 the Dromedary sailed from Sydney back to England, carrying Commissioner John Bigge.
 Ironically, Bigge was carrying his famously adverse report on Macquarie’s administration.

 It is unfortunate that there are scarcely any known images of this historically important ship.
 At the end of her working life she became a convict hulk, tied up in Burmuda.
 She is pictured below, furthest right of the three hulks.